 Student Training for Advancing Research (S.T.A.R.) is a recognition program created by the Office of Undergraduate Research.
 If you earn your S.T.A.R., that means you have completed a series of Undergraduate Research Workshops.

 Started in Fall 2020 when many students may not have access to lab or scholarly activity participation, S.T.A.R. provides students a means to learn and take part in activities that will inform and enhance their skills for when they are able to get involved with a lab or scholarly group.

 How do I Earn My S.T.A.R.?

-To earn your S.T.A.R. you must complete FIVE Undergraduate Research Workshops and/or online compliance trainings* during the semester, all workshops will be held via Zoom.
-The dates and topics can be found on our Events page.
+To earn your S.T.A.R. you must complete FIVE Undergraduate Research Workshops, or a combination of 5 workshops and online compliance trainings* during the semester, all workshops will be held via Zoom.
+The dates and topics can be found on our MU Engage page.
 Once you attend your first workshop of the semester you will be added to a Canvas page about earning your S.T.A.R.

 Why Would I Want to Earn My S.T.A.R.?

 Earning your S.T.A.R. has many benefits!
 You will gain knowledge and skills that will prepare you for and enhance your skills as a student researcher.
 After completion you will receive acknowledgement of your achievement, a sticker as well as recognition in the Forum book; along with that we notify your academic unit of your accomplishment.
 It is also something you can put on your resume or LinkedIn!